tapebrief

 Answers to last quarter's watch list

-AWS growth sustaining 22%+ — AWS printed 28%, a further 400bps reacceleration on top of Q4's 24%, and management characterized this as the fastest growth in 15 quarters.
-The $364B backlog (excluding $100B+ Anthropic) and $225B+ in Trainium-specific commitments corroborate that this is structural backlog conversion, not a one-quarter catch-up.
+AWS growth sustaining 22%+ — AWS printed 28%, the fastest growth in 15 quarters.
+The $364B backlog (excludes the recently-announced ~$100B+ Anthropic commitment) corroborates that the trajectory is structural, not a one-quarter capacity release.

 Resolved positively

-Q1 operating income inside the $16.5–21.5B band — Operating income landed at $23.9B, $2.4B above the high end of the band.
-This is firmly above the upper-half threshold and signals investment is paced, not front-loaded.
+Q1 operating income inside the $16.5–21.5B band — Operating income of $23.9B printed $2.4B above the high end of the guidance band — not in the upper half, beyond it entirely.
+Leo and quick-commerce investment is being absorbed without compressing total margin.

 Resolved positively